 I’ve worked as a freelance editor, specialising in crime, action adventure and spy fiction for the past ten years.
 During this time I’ve also written and had published thirteen novels.
-My fourteenth, ‘SIX,’ is published by Orion in 2021.
+My fourteenth, ‘SIX,’ is published by Orion.

 Like many writers, I did not meet with overnight success.
 It took me around seven years to obtain a publishing deal.
 (This was in the days before self-publishing).
 But before all this happened, and when I felt as though I was hitting a brick wall, I decided to seek the help of a freelance editor.
 It proved to be a game changer and, not long afterwards, I obtained agent representation.
 In other words, I understand the difficulties associated with the writing journey.
 I know how it feels to deal with what seems insurmountable rejection and I also understand what is required for ultimate publishing success.

 Mostly, I help authors to make their stories the best that they can be and according to the ability of the writer.
 I don’t promise agent representation, although I have contacts with agents.
 I’m not a fixer, guaranteed to ensure your story is published.
 I will, however, give you honest and constructive criticism, based on genuine experience that has been cultivated over a number of years.
 If you feel that I can help you with your writing, please take a look at what I offer.